NovatecConsulting/novatec-service-dependency-graph-panel/README.md

 ___
 ### How to build

+Due to dependency issues please install, if needed with `yarn install --frozen-lockfile`

 To build a production build with minification: `yarn build`

 Run the following for hot-reloading during development: `yarn watch`